- City Fabric

 Aris Gkoulalas-Divanis received the BS degree from the University of Ioannina (2003), the MS from the University of Minnesota (2005) and the PhD (with honors) from the University of Thessaly (2009), all in Computer Science.
 His PhD dissertation was awarded the Certificate of Recognition and Honourable Mention in the 2009 ACM SIGKDD Dissertation Award.
 From March 2009 until February 2010, he was appointed as a postdoctoral research fellow in the Department of Biomedical Informatics of Vanderbilt University, working on privacy-preserving methods for medical data sharing.
 On March 2010, he joined IBM Research in Zurich, in the capacity of a Research Staff Member in the Information Analytics group and in 2011 he was nominated as a member of the IBM Business and Technical Leadership Resources.
 Since March 2012 he is working in the Smarter Cities Technology Center of IBM Research in Ireland, conducting research on data privacy for Smarter Cities.
 In this position he has received two Invention Achievement Awards (Plateus) and has been recognized in the 2014 Manager's Choice Award.
-In 2012 Aris served as the GTO 2013 Advocate for IBM Research-Ireland.
+He is currently leading the Identification of Privacy Vulnerabilities (IPV) project for IBM, which involves methods for automatically discovering privacy vulnerabilities in datasets of various data types (e.g., relational, transaction, sequential, mobility).
+In 2012 Aris served as the Global Technology Outlook (GTO) Advocate for IBM Research-Ireland.
 He currently serves as the Security and Privacy PIC co-Chair of IBM Research worldwide.

-Recent projects: Implementation of privacy providers for IBM products, design and development of anonymization methods for social housing data, participation to the SIMPLICITY EU project on its data privacy needs, design and co-development of the SECRETA system for anonymising relational, transaction and relational-transaction (RT) datasets.
+Recent projects: Identification of privacy vulnerabilities in datasets of different data types, implementation of privacy providers for IBM products, design and development of anonymization methods for social housing data, participation to the SIMPLICITY and the PETRA EU projects on their data privacy needs, design and co-development of the SECRETA system for anonymising relational, transaction and relational-transaction (RT) datasets.